Bowie: The Man Who Changed the World (2016)

 Plot: A look-back on the life of the recently passed song, exploring his phenomenal career and it’s outstanding effect it has had on the whole world.

-6 months on, I am still in absolute disbelief that the icon that is David Bowie has passed on.
+I am still in absolute disbelief that the icon that is David Bowie has passed on.
 It just doesn’t seem possible that such a vibrant driving force in music and art, whose work has had an effect throughout the fashions and attitudes of the latter half of the 20th century and up to today, can just disappear.
-Even after a half year, the sad news of his death just hasn’t processed.
+Even after all this time, the sad news of his death just hasn’t processed.
 He was one of the first celebrities whose death had deeply saddened me and, to be honest, I don’t entirely feel like I should be allowed as I have only scratched at the surface of his enormous musical back-log.
 Yet, this is such a testament to his talent: a single David Bowie song has the power to reach into a person’s soul and profoundly affect them.
 That’s why, half a year on, I was intrigued to watch this little biographical documentary.
 Bowie is largely an enigma to me and is so to a lot of his fans; so I was eager to find out more, especially in the hope that the more I learnt the more I could appreciate his songs.
 This documentary was certainly more than I expected.

 It all kicked off with clips of Bowie in his element, strutting his stuff on stage in all of his different guises, as bodiless voices gushed over the unfathomable talent of the man.
 Nice.
 It did make me wonder, however, if it was going to be a movie of incessant hero-worship, which enjoyable as it is, can be forgettable, and thus I thought the film was in danger of having very little impact on any audience.
 Thankfully the documentary doesn’t disappoint as it flies back in time to the nitty gritty David Jones origin story.
 In fact, I have never found out so much about David Bowie’s formative years in any other TV show, book or article, than I did through this movie.
 It led to the wonderful moment of me being able to relate to the almost god-like star who was previously so untouchable, and I feel a lot of other people would discover this as well, and hopefully with as much delight.
 Not hugely close to his parents; desperate to get out of the family home; failed exams; left school with hardly any qualifications; formed several bands in his youth, most of which had little success; was often penniless so slummed it with good friends; music tastes influenced by TV and cooler older siblings.
 It’s just really awesome to listen to these tales and smile, being able to recognise yourself in them.
 They were made more satisfying knowing the stories came straight from the horse’s mouth as they were all regaled by Bowie’s friends from his youth including: Dana Gillespie, who from her teens worked hard in London with Bowie, trying to begin their music careers (and also her acting career), even providing the backing vocals for the hugely famous Ziggy Stardust and the Spiders from Mars album; Mary Finnigan, a childhood friend who supported Bowie during his early career, being both his landlady and lover; George Underwood, who played with Bowie in George and the Dragons and The King Bees and famously punched him in the face, injuring his eye and giving him his distinctive appearance.
 Some aspects of his life were particularly moving and truly felt like a window into the soul of someone who often seems so other worldly he can’t be real.
 Finding out David’s older brother, Terry Jones – who hugely influenced the young David Jones’ music tastes – was institutionalised and later committed suicide was just incredibly sad, especially when the chaos this created in David’s life is so evidently reflected in some of his later mad and tumultuous work.